kvlopez1/main/README.md

 # Karen Lopez

-### Each folder on this repository contains different skills I've gathered.
+### Each folder on this repository contains different projects I've worked on.
+### My portfolio can be found here: https://kvlopez1.github.io/main/

 * **Front-End**
 	* HTML